I know you're saying, why didn't you tell him that during the break?

 It's not default.

-They don't there's not enough time, folks, to change the code in the social security computer system to have the checks not go out.
+They don't, there's not enough time. folks to change the code in the Social Security computer system to have the checks not go out.

-70 million check, can you imagine having to reconcile that every month?
+Can you imagine having to reconcile that every month?

-Which by the way is not being upgraded for Mac OS 10 Lion.
+Guarantee you they're not using Quicken, which, by the way, is not being upgraded for Mac OS 10 Lion.

 Sorry for being distracted.

-Hold senior citizens and military people hostages here.
+Hold senior citizens and military people hostages.

-It's not just the Social Security checks, it's veterans' checks.
+It's not just the Social Security checks.

 It's right out of the playbook.

-I mean, it's just I've been hearing this 45 years.
+I mean, it's just, I've been hearing this 45 years, ever since I was 15.

 So after this, it was time for Mr. Claire Shipman to hold the press briefing at the White House.

-And the AP correspondent, Ben Feller, said I'd like to get your reaction to something the speaker said today, which he said the debt limit increase is the president's problem.
+And the AP correspondent, Ben Feller, says, I'd like to get your reaction to something the speaker said today, which he said the debt limit increase is the president's problem and that President Obama has to put forward a plan that Congress can pass.

 What's your reaction to that?

-The President doesn't have a vote in this.
+The president doesn't have a vote in this.

 It's Congress that has to act.

-The President didn't stand up here yesterday and say, hey, show you a lot of charts and graphs about how previous Congresses under a Republican president accumulated enormous amounts of deficits and debt.
+The president didn't stand up here yesterday and say, hey, show you a lot of charts and graphs about how previous Congresses under a Republican president accumulated enormous amounts of deficits and debt and that this is what they needed to vote to deal with.

 And it wasn't his problem.